centreon/centreon-documentation/pp/integrations/plugin-packs/procedures/blockchain-parity-ethpoller-restapi.md

 Event poller with RESTful API for both Ethereum and Hyperledger Fabric Blockchain technologies.

-The Centreon Plugin-Pack *Ethpoller API* connects to various API endpoints to gather application, adoption and utilization metrics of a Blockchain implementation.
+The Centreon Monitoring Connector *Ethpoller API* connects to various API endpoints to gather application, adoption and utilization metrics of a Blockchain implementation.

 ## Pack assets